GarciaX33/React-Gallery-App-Project-7-FSJS/README.md

-# React Gallery App Project 7 FSJS
+# React Gallery App Project 7 FSJS TechDegree

 ## About
 * a simple react gallery app that returns pre selected search pictures in nav buttons and a search form for custom searches from the Flickr api.
+Techdegree project 7.

 ## Technologies Used
 * Atom, Git, HTML, CSS, JS, JSX, Flickr API, React